Technology Guide for Students

 • Update your operating system with the latest security patches using Windows Update (Windows) or Software Update (Macs).
 It's best to enable automatic updates.

-• Turn on or install antivirus software.
+• Turn on Windows Defender on your Windows computer.
+Install antivirus software on your Mac.
 See the software available for your antivirus options depending on your computer specifications.

-• Install Malwarebytes.
-It is also available from our software section.
+• Optionally, install Malwarebytes.
+The link to purchasing Malwarebytes is listed on our software.
 This software detects and prevents malware from installing and running on your computer.

-• Run a full virus and anti-malware scan on your computer.
+• Occasionally, run a full virus and anti-malware (if installed) scan on your computer.

 Most file sharing is against the law because it involves the distribution of copyrighted materials without permission from the copyright owner.
 This is usually music (MP3) or movie files, but can also be TV programs, books, and images.
 If a complaint is received that you are illegally sharing copyrighted material, you will be disconnected from the network until you remove that file sharing software.
 Using peer-to-peer software is considered a high-risk activity that increases your likelihood of compromise.
 Please visit our page on cybersecurity and become familiar with this subject.